UmutUlupinar/Sozluk_MVC_N-TierProject/README.md

 This is a MVC N-Tier project.
 Project was designed following SOLID rules.
-İf you want check the project you can use sql database (.bak file) NOT Finished.
+If you want check the project you can use sql database (.bak file) NOT Finished.
 Will update regularly.
 When have completed, website will published.